Submitty/submitty.github.io/_docs/student/submission/managing_versions.md

 ---
-category: Student
+category: Student -- Submission
 title: Managing Submission Versions
+redirect_from:
+  - /student/managing_versions
 ---

-### Reviewing Previous Submissions
+## Reviewing Previous Submissions

 The server stores all uploaded files and all automated grading results for each of your submissions.